EstebanAP1/near-space/README.md

 2. **ChatGPT**:
    - We used **ChatGPT** to assist in generating the logic for solving **Kepler's equation** and other orbital calculations.
 It also contributed to design decisions and general programming tasks, including 3D designs in Three.js and overall architecture guidance.

-> These tools were used to improve the development process and are not features exposed to the end users of the application.
+> These tools were used to improve the development process

 ## Dependencies